 - If you drink alcohol, do so in moderation.

 - If you have high blood pressure, diabetes or a high cholesterol level, they should be well controlled on treatment.

 - You may be prescribed a statin drug to lower your cholesterol level and low-dose aspirin to help to prevent blood clots from forming.

 Research studies suggest that a routine ultrasound scan is worthwhile for all men aged 65.
-This is because most people with an AAA do not have symptoms.
+This is because most people with a triple-A (AAA) do not have symptoms.
 Following a routine scan, surgery can be offered to men found to have an aneurysm over 5.5 cm wide.
 Follow-up scans can be offered to monitor those with smaller aneurysms between 3 cm and 5.4 cm wide.

 In early 2008, the Government in the UK announced that a national screening programme should be rolled out for men aged 65, while men aged over 65 should be able to self-refer.
 Implementation of the NHS AAA Screening Programme in England began in Spring 2009 and screening covered the whole of England by March 2013.
 Screening was also introduced in Scotland, Wales and Northern Ireland in 2013.
 Screening for AAA is offered only to men, as the condition is much more common in men than in women.

 What is the chance of an abdominal aortic aneurysm rupturing?